Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 \begin{thm} The maps $\Phi_i$ gives an $A_{\infty}$-map $CW^{\ast}(C)\to CE^{\ast}(\Lambda)$ which is an $A_{\infty}$ quasi-isomorphism. \end{thm}

-{\bf Sketch of proof:} In order to see the $A_{\infty}$-relations we study the boundary of the moduli space $\mathcal{M}^{\ha}(\mathbf{c})$.
+\begin{proof} In order to see the $A_{\infty}$-relations we study the boundary of the moduli space $\mathcal{M}^{\co}(\mathbf{c})$.
 As usual the boundary numbering guarantees that there is no boundary splitting on $C$.
-The boundary of the moduli space thus consists of the following configurations. \begin{itemize} \item[$(i)$] Two level curves with one level in the cobordism and one in either symplectization end. \item[$(ii)$] Curves which split at the intersection point $C\cap L$. \end{itemize} Splitting $(i)$ corresponds to the map followed by the operation $d$ in $CE^{\ast}(\Lambda)$.
+The fact that there is no boundary splitting on $L$ follows from Stokes theorem: such a splitting would give a disk without positive puncture.
+The boundary of the moduli space thus consists of the following configurations. \begin{itemize} \item[$(i)$] Two level curves with one level in the cobordism and one in either symplectization end. \item[$(ii)$] Curves which split at the intersection point $C\cap L$. \end{itemize} Splitting $(i)$ corresponds to the map followed by the operation $d$ in $CE^{\ast}(\Lambda)$ when the symplectization disk lies in the negative end and to an operation in $CW^{\ast}(C)$ followed by the map when the symplectization disk lies in the positive end.
 Splitting $(ii)$ corresponds to the tensor product of the map followed by the product operation $\cdot$ in $CE^{\ast}(\Lambda)$.
 The $A_{\infty}$-relations follow.

-To see that $\Phi$ is a quasi-isomorphism we show that $\Phi_{1}$ induces an isomorphism on homology by constructing algebraically one holomorphic disks interpolating between a Reeb chord of $\Gamma$ and the corresponding word of Reeb chords of $\Lambda$.
-The existence of such disks implies that the map $\Phi_{1}$ has a triangular matrix with respect to the action filtration and hence is a chain isomorphism, compare \cite[Section 6.2]{BEE}.

-To construct the required interpolating disks one starts from unique and uniformly transversely cut out such disks for single chord words obtained by a straightforward explicit geometric construction.
-Gluing such disks at their Lagrangian intersection punctures in $L\cap C$ and using small action to rule out all breakings except one, we find that there is algebraically one disk interpolating between a chord on $\Gamma$ and the corresponding word of chords of $\Lambda$, see \cite{BEEfuture}.
-The map being an $A_{\infty}$-quasi-isomorphism then follows from the word length spectral sequence.
+To see that $\Phi$ is a quasi-isomorphism we argue as follows.
+We first fix an action cut off $A>0$ and show that $\Phi_{1}$ induces an isomorphism on homology below action $A$ by constructing algebraically one holomorphic disk interpolating between a Reeb chord of $\Gamma$ and the corresponding word of Reeb chords of $\Lambda$.
+For a complete proof we refer to \cite[Theorem 1.3]{Esurgerycurves}, the argument is roughly as follows.
+One starts from unique and uniformly transversely cut out such disks for single chord words obtained by a straightforward explicit geometric construction.
+Gluing such disks at their Lagrangian intersection punctures in $L\cap C$ and using small action to rule out all breakings except one, we find that there is algebraically one disk interpolating between a chord on $\Gamma$ and the corresponding word of chords of $\Lambda$.
+Together with Remark \ref{r:surgeryminimum} which shows $\Phi_{1}(m^{v})=e^{v}$, the existence of such disks implies that the map $\Phi_{1}$ has a triangular matrix with respect to the action filtration and hence is a chain isomorphism (compare \cite[Section 6.2]{BEE}): since $\Phi_{1}$ is an isomorphism on the subquotients of the action filtation (and the isomorphism on generators is given by the bijection given in Lemma \ref{l:BEEchords=words}), $\Phi_{1}$ is an isomorphism below action $A$, for any $A$.
+The $A_{\infty}$-isomorphism below action $A>0$ then follows from the usual spectral sequence argument.